top of page

 The School Board and Your PTA

-As a parent teacher group leader dealing with the day-to-day of the student experience, or even the month-to-month event schedule, sometimes it seems that the school board’s high level decisions are not impactful to our daily lives.
-But because as a leader you often field questions from parents about why a certain decision is made, or you have to advocate for, or against, a change, the school board is really quite important to our PTA/PTO mission.
+As a parent-teacher group leader dealing with the day-to-day student experience or even the month-to-month event schedule, the school board’s high-level decisions sometimes do not impact our daily lives.
+But because, as a leader, you often field questions from parents about why a certain decision is made or you have to advocate for or against a change, the school board is quite important to our PTA/PTO mission.

-The direction the board sets leads to changes at the school level which you, as a PTA leader, can react to.
+The direction the board sets leads to changes at the school level, which you can react to as a PTA leader.
 For example, if the board directs the superintendent to reduce the budget, that may trickle down to changes at the school.
-On the other hand, if the board puts forth a goal to increase global language opportunities, that may be a good time to get support for the after school program your PTA was trying to get off the ground.
-Similarly, the board will review data about the students in the district and you may learn that there are 30 different languages spoken in the district which may lead to you adding translation in different languages.
+On the other hand, if the board puts forth a goal to increase global language opportunities, that may be a good time to get support for the after-school program your PTA was trying to get off the ground.
+Similarly, the board will review data about the students in the district.
+You may learn that there are 30 different languages spoken in the district which may lead to you adding translations in different languages.

-In its simplest form, the school board is the steering committee and watchdog over a school or school district.
-For private institutions, boards will be appointed or elected members that will work with the school principal.
+In its simplest form, the school board is the steering committee and watchdog over a school or district.
+For private institutions, boards or elected members will be appointed to work with the school principal.
 For public institutions, school board members are locally elected public officials entrusted with governing a community’s public schools.
-The role of the school board is to ensure that school districts are responsive to the values, beliefs and priorities of their communities.
+The role of the school board is to ensure that school districts are responsive to their communities' values, beliefs, and priorities.

-In both setting, board tend to fulfill this perform five major responsibilities:
+In both sets, the board tends to fulfill this perform five primary responsibilities:

 • Setting direction